ray-project/enhancements/reps/2023-04-28-remove-algorithms-from-rllib.md

 ## Design and Architecture

-- We introduce the new repo for deprecated RLlib algorithms and community contributed algorithms.
+- We introduce the new directory for deprecated RLlib algorithms and community contributed algorithms.

-### `rayproject/rllib-contrib` File Structure
+### `rllib-contrib` File Structure

 ```
 README.md
-.github/
-    workflow/
-        algorithm_foo.yml <---------- This will launch the unit test for algorithm foo with gh actions
 algorithm_foo/
     src/
         algorithm_foo/